vmware-tanzu/pinniped/infra/README.md

 This script only needs to be run once.

 1. Create a github oauth client as described in https://concourse-ci.org/github-auth.html.
-   The callback URI should be set to `https://ci.pinniped.dev/sky/issuer/callback`.
+   The callback URI should be set to `https://ci.pinniped.broadcom.net/sky/issuer/callback`.
    Take note of the client ID and client secret for use in the next step.
 2. Run `GITHUB_CLIENT_ID=<your_client_id> GITHUB_CLIENT_SECRET=<your_client_secret> ./bootstrap-secrets.sh`.
    This will create a secret in the GCP Secrets Manager which includes the GitHub client info along with some auto-generated secrets.
+3. If you need to change the GitHub client's ID or secret later, edit the secret in GCP Secrets Manager, and then redeploy the web deployment.

 ## Web Deployment